 Beekeepers should always let bee bread and honey for the honey bees during winter and early spring.
 Young bees and worker bees use bee bread to produce royal jelly to feed larvae with it.

-The carbohydrate content of carbohydrates is increased in this product as a result of the addition of nectar and honey with the fresh pollen.
+The carbohydrate content of this product is increased, compared to simple bee pollen, as a result of the addition of nectar and honey to the fresh pollen.
+The action of α- and β-amylase and αglucosidase results in the breakdown of polysaccharides into simple sugars.

+Glucose and fructose are required by bacteria to ferment bee pollen into bee bread, which is digested into ethanol, lactic acid, and carbon dioxide by lactic acid bacteria.
 After mixing with the enzymes from the bees’ saliva, glucose and fructose can also turn into mannitol.
-All of these processes and probably others are responsible for the final sugar content.
+All of these processes, and probably others, are responsible for the final sugar content.
+Fresh Organic Bee Bread, Naturally Fermented Pollen, 460g., available on Amazon.

-– proteins represent between 17 and 30% of dry weight according to the reviewed literature.
+Proteins represent between 17 and 30% of dry weight, according to the reviewed literature.
 According to Mohammad et al., protein use is higher in bee bread than in bee pollen.
-However, other scientists such as Zuluaga and co-workers, say that the biochemical process induced by bees is aimed only at degrading the outer layer of the pollen grain, without causing any damage to the inner content; therefore both bee bread and bee pollen have similar protein content.
+However, other scientists, such as Zuluaga and co-workers, say that the biochemical process induced by bees is aimed only at degrading the outer layer of the pollen grain, without causing any damage to the inner content; therefore, both bee bread and bee pollen have similar protein content.

 Among UFAs, there is a good correlation between monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs), with a maximum of 72.15% and a 64.70%, respectively.
 The